 ONE-HOUR TELEVISION DOCUMENTARY

-In 1972, five young film students made a documentary about the Sayisi Dene, an aboriginal band in Northern Canada that had been forcibly relocated from their ancestral home.
-31 years later, three of the former film students, now seasoned filmmakers, revisit the Sayisi Dene as they continue to struggle to put their tragic past behind them.
+In 1972, five young film students made a documentary about the Sayisi Dene, an indigenous band in Northern Manitoba that had been forcibly relocated from their ancestral home.
+31 years later, three of the original students, now seasoned filmmakers, revisit the Sayisi Dene as they continue to struggle to put their tragic past behind them.
 The film explores the band’s efforts to keep their values and traditions in balance with the realities of the 21st century.

 Almost Home: A Sayisi Dene Journey aired on CBC, APTN, Knowledge Network and SCN.